diya-hazra/Deepfake-Detection/README.md

-# Deepfake-Detection
+# Deepfake Detection Using YOLOv8
-Deepfake Detection Using YOLOv8
+A deepfake detection system built using YOLOv8, focused on classifying real vs. fake video frames.
+This project includes a custom pipeline for dataset preparation, frame extraction, and image classification using deep learning.
+Trained on real and manipulated video datasets to identify deepfake artifacts with high accuracy.
+Suitable for real-time image-based deepfake detection tasks.